-"When should I change it?"
-This is a common question, and the answer varies significantly depending on the age of the vehicle.
+"When should I really change it?"
+This is a common question, and the answer varies quite a bit depending on the age of your car.

-In the past, the saying "Change it every 3,000 miles!" was widely accepted, but this is not applicable to modern cars.
+In the past, the saying was "Change it every 3,000 miles!" which became a sort of rule, but this is hardly applicable to modern vehicles.

-Vehicles made before 2010 had simpler engine designs, generated more heat, and the oil would get dirty quickly, so changing it every 3,000 to 5,000 miles was appropriate.
+For cars made before 2010, the engine design was simpler, they ran hotter, and the oil would get dirty quickly, so changing it every 3,000 to 5,000 miles was appropriate.

-In contrast, vehicles made after 2010 have much better engine technology and typically use synthetic oil, allowing for changes every 7,500 to 10,000 miles.
+Back then, conventional or semi-synthetic oils were commonly used, which is a big reason why more frequent changes were necessary.
+In contrast, cars made after 2010 have much better engine technology and typically use synthetic oil, allowing for changes every 7,500 to 10,000 miles without issue.

-Some models can even go beyond 10,000 miles without issues.
+Some models can even go beyond 10,000 miles without any problems.

 Hybrid and luxury brand vehicles often have longer recommended intervals.

-The problem lies in Texas weather.
-Here, just parking outside in the summer can heat up the engine significantly.
+The issue is the weather in Texas.
+Here, just parking your car outside in the summer can heat up the engine significantly.

-In such hot regions, engine oil deteriorates quickly, and the strain on the engine increases.
-Additionally, with traffic jams and air conditioning running at full blast, the oil wears out faster.
+In such hot regions, engine oil deteriorates quickly, and the strain on the engine is greater.
+Additionally, with traffic jams and air conditioning running at full blast, cars often sit idle for long periods, which accelerates oil degradation.

-Therefore, in hot areas, it is advantageous to use products that are resistant to high temperatures, such as 5W-30 or 10W-30, which provide good stability in summer.
-However, a higher number does not always mean better, so it is safest to choose the viscosity recommended in the car manual.
+Therefore, in hot areas, it's beneficial to use products that are resistant to high temperatures, such as oils with viscosities like 5W-30 or 10W-30, which perform well in summer.
+Just because a number is higher doesn't mean it's better, so it's safest to choose based on the viscosity recommended in your car's manual.

-Modern cars have sensors that check oil condition and provide warnings like "It's time to change the oil," so you can trust and follow that signal.
-However, for those who frequently drive short distances, like home to work, it is advisable to change the oil every 6 months to a year based on 'time' rather than mileage.
+Modern cars have sensors that check oil condition and will alert you with a message like "It's time for an oil change," so you can trust that signal.
+However, for those who drive short distances repeatedly, like between home and work, it's advisable to change the oil at least once every 6 months to a year based on time rather than mileage.

 In fact, car maintenance practices have changed completely over the years.
 Older cars required frequent spark plug changes, coolant top-ups, and regular timing belt replacements.
-You had to keep a close eye on them to ensure longevity.
+You had to keep a close eye on them to ensure they lasted.

 Still, one thing you must remember is: "If you frequently use the air conditioning in hot and congested conditions, you need to change the oil more often."
 This rule still holds true.